linear-b/gitstream/docs/automations/automatic-issue-tracker-link/README.md

 # Automatic Issue Tracker Link

-Post a comment on the PR that provides a link to the associated resource in the issue tracker, such as Jira, Azure Boards, Shortcut, Asana, and more if ID.
+Post a comment on the PR that provides a link to the associated resource in the issue tracker, such as Jira, Azure Boards, Shortcut, Asana, and more.

 <div class="automationImage" markdown="1">
 ![Automatic Issue Tracker Link](/automations/automatic-issue-tracker-link/automatic-issue-tracker-link.png)